 With additions to the schoolhouse, and an early 1980’s building program, the physical plant is functional to the congregation and used by other organizations.

-From the time Good Shepherd became a parish in 1969, there have been six rectors.
-Our most recent rector retired after five years here.
+From the time Good Shepherd became a parish in 1969, there have been seven rectors.
+Our current Rector was called in October 2019.
 Some rectors have lived in a comfortable large two story colonial home on the church grounds.

 The personality of Good Shepherd could be described as caring, informal, a congregation wanting to grow, with everyone on his or her own spiritual journey.
 We always seem to be struggling for a larger budget and a better understanding of all facets of stewardship.
 We look for guidance to make our goals and ambitions a reality and are confident God’s will for Good Shepherd’s future will serve His needs in the community.

 Currently the salaried staff consists of a 12+ hours per week Administrative Assistant/Secretary, a contract maintenance person and an organist.
 There are also a number of hardworking faithful volunteers.
 The liturgy is supported by adults who serve as acolytes, readers and chalice bearers.
 Usually there are 2 lay persons vested along with ushers and greeters at each service.
 Lay Eucharistic Ministers have an important role at Good Shepherd.
-The number of volunteers for these and other endeavors can be increased and we anticipate the calling of a Rector will increase volunteerism.
+The number of volunteers for these and other endeavors can be increased.

 Our mortgage-free church building and rectory are surrounded by 17 partially wooded acres with unlimited opportunities for expansion and growth.
 We have the indoor and outdoor facilities and space to accommodate activities.
-A new Rector can be instrumental in helping us meet this challenge.
+Our Rector can be instrumental in helping us meet this challenge.

 This is the place!
-With the help of our Lord, we work toward the arrival of a new Rector and envision only great things for our future.
-We want to share that future with a Rector who will help guide the way.
+With the help of our Lord, we envision only great things for our future.
+We want to share that future with our Rector who will help guide the way.